AugdenES/JTetris/README.md

 Ensure an updated JDK is installed onto your command line and then download JTetris into an accessible folder onto your computer.
 There are two ways to run JTetris:

 ### 1. Console
-#### First, cd into the correct directory where TetrisApp.java is located.
+#### First, cd into the correct directory where TetrisApp.java and the rest of files are located.
 After, type the following in the command line:
 $ javac TetrisApp.java <br />
 $ java TetrisApp <br />